Xlov: 2025–present: I'mma Be, I One, Uxlxve and I, God

 In December 2024, 257 Entertainment announced that Xlov would be debuting on January 7, 2025, and revealed the members' lineup: Wumuti, Rui, Hyun, and Haru.
+The group name is a combination of "X", which represents the unknown and negation, and "lov", which represents unfinished love, with different forms and meanings.
+The group's theme is "genderless concept".

 On January 7, 2025, Xlov made their debut with the single album I'mma Be and its lead single of the same name.
+On March 2, 2025, Xlov began their first tour in Japan, "-X:On1y-", with 23 performances in Tokyo and Osaka.